-2015 Kaiser Permanente Covered California health insurance plans for individuals and families are now available.
+2016 Kaiser Permanente Covered California health insurance plans for individuals and families will be available for viewing in October.

 Anyone can get Kaiser coverage as long as you live in a Kaiser service area.
 You can no longer be denied coverage because of a medical condition, and you don’t have to pass a medical exam to qualify for a Kaiser health insurance plan.

 2016 Qualifying Events – Situations which allow you to enroll in a Kaiser plan “outside” the Open-Enrollment period:

 - Divorce, termination of domestic partnership or civil union.